 Following the Frozen River viewing on Netflix, I had to watch another one with Melissa in it.
 Lo and behold, Yuri Turchyn and I watched The Fighter, (2010) where she won several awards for her performance as Alice Eklund-Ward.
 Winning the Academy Award for Best Supporting Actress, The Fighter grossed $93 million in U.S. and Canada.
 In other territories, it collected $35 million, for a worldwide total of $129 million.
 Not bad.

 In 2017, I wanted Yuri to have the best film festival experience ever, so it was off to the Sundance Film Festival.
 On January 20, we watched the premiere of Novitiate.
-Set in the early 1960s, it’s a story of the effect the Vatican II council had on the Catholic Church as seen through the eyes of a hard core, old-fashioned Mother Superior, Reverend Mother Marie Saint-Clair, played by non other, tough cookie with heart and soul, Melissa Leo.
-Just as the first time in 2008, I walked away from the screening talking for hours afterwards about the story, the writing, direction, its main characters, another superb performance.
+Set in the early 1960s, it’s a story of the effect the Vatican II council had on the Catholic Church as seen through the eyes of a hardcore, old-fashioned Mother Superior, Reverend Mother Marie Saint-Clair, played by nonother, tough cookie with heart and soul, Melissa Leo.
+Just as the first time in 2008, I walked away from the screening talking for hours afterward about the story, the writing, direction, its main characters, another superb performance.
 The rest of Sundance 2017 is part of another amazing story.

 What makes this assemblage so consequential is the knowledgeable and competent festival directors’ and film programmers’ understanding for bringing together the elements and people allowing such remarkable projects to take shape.
-It can become quite the springboard of success for actors and the filmmakers adding positive reputation to the film festival.
-When it does happen, the festival director may feel the satisfaction of a seasoned matchmaker in their after parties and/or award events.
-Ultimately, creating opportunity for filmmakers is more important than just selling tickets for the bottom line.
+It can become quite the springboard of success for actors and filmmakers adding a positive reputation to the film festival.
+When it does happen, the festival director may feel the satisfaction of a seasoned matchmaker in their after-parties and/or award events.
+Ultimately, creating opportunities for filmmakers is more important than just selling tickets for the bottom line.
 It makes for another great film festival experience.